SaGa: Emerald Beyond: Reception

-During its debut week in Japan, Emerald Beyond sold over 18,000 units on Switch, and just over 2,800 on PS4.
+During its debut week in Japan, Emerald Beyond sold 15,079 units on Switch, and 2,854 units on PS4.
 Low sales of Emerald Beyond were attributed by Square Enix as contributing to a fall in revenue for the fiscal period in which it released.
 The game received mixed reviews according to aggregator Metacritic, with the PlayStation 5 version scoring more positively than the PC and Switch releases.

 Reviewers for Japanese gaming magazine Famitsu enjoyed the science fiction tone of the narrative.
 RPG Sites James Galizio positively noted the amount of options presented to players and how much story in some character routes was left unexplained after a single playthrough.
 Shaun Musgrave of Touch Arcade enjoyed the writing, but felt there was not enough substance for repeated playthroughs.
-RPGFans Izzy Parsons felt that the dialogue and story were "disjointed" due to how the game was structured.
-Ken Talbot of Nintendo Life enjoyed the multiple characters and worlds, but called the writing "tedious" and found some of the character narratives unevenly paced.
-Nintendo World Reports Neal Ronaghan echoed Talbot's sentiments, and described the localization as inferior to that of Scarlet Grace.
+RPGFans Izzy Parsons felt that the dialogue and story were disjointed due to how the game was structured.
+Ken Talbot of Nintendo Life enjoyed the multiple characters and worlds, but disliked the writing and found some of the character narratives unevenly paced.
+Nintendo World Reports Neal Ronaghan had similar opinions to Talbot, and described the localization as inferior to that of Scarlet Grace.

-Famitsu described the cutscene and environment design as "very simple" and tailored for combat, Ronaghan noted the "wacky" character variety while faulting the barren world design, and Parsons disliked the minimalist design of the overworlds.
+Famitsu described the cutscene and environment design as "very simple" and tailored for combat, Ronaghan positively noted the character variety while faulting the barren world design, and Parsons disliked the minimalist design of the overworlds.
 Talbot found the world design boring and faulted the lack of a Japanese language track as he disliked some of the English voices.
 Parsons and Galizio both praised the soundtrack.

 Famitsu generally praised the gameplay's design, highlighting the combat system's depth, but one reviewer criticised the lack of tutorials.
 Musgrave described the combat as enjoyable and challenging, but disliked the game's "safe" structure following that of Scarlet Grace compared to the great variety of earlier entries.
 Galizio, while disliking the linear exploration style, lauded the additional elements added to the combat system and varied character playstyles.
 Parsons gave praise to the combat's depth and design while noting a lack of gameplay elements outside it, and faulted the more linear progression compared to other series entries.
 Talbot lauded the combat design for its refinement of SaGa staples and new mechanics, but like Parsons found little outside combat to enjoy.
-Ronaghan positively noted the combat loop and stated it "saved" his experience with the game, but found overworld exploration repetitive and boring.
+Ronaghan positively noted the combat loop and stated it salvaged his experience with the game, but found overworld exploration repetitive and boring.
 The off-putting complexity of the game was a recurring comment among reviewers, with both Musgrave and Galizio finding it difficult to recommend to players outside SaGa fans.
 By contrast, Ronaghan felt the series' trademark complexity had been stripped down too much.